April 21, 2022

 Any failures to inform insurers about accurate information during an application could carry consequences later into a policy.
 It doesn’t matter when a policy starts, if you’ve been caught out by a non-disclosure, any claims under that same policy will be invalidated.

-When Should I Reach Out to My Insurer?
+When Should I Reach Out to My Insurer if Something Changes?

 When information is withheld from an insurer, or is simply not updated, then a policy may be voided under non-disclosure.
 Non-disclosures could even be accidental, as failure to update a policy with relevant information could result in it being voided.